-The regulating agency shall require the applicant to submit an operation plan as a condition of approval for a state or federal permit, license, lease or other authorization for renewable energy facility development.
-The operation plan must explain the procedures and mechanisms that the operator will employ so that the facility will comply with regulatory standards and other conditions of permit or license approval related to water and air quality, adverse environmental effects, maintenance and safety, operational failure and incident reporting.
-The operation plan shall be designed to prevent or mitigate harm or damage to the marine and coastal environment and at a minimum shall include the following information:
+The regulating agency shall require an operation plan to be prepared as a condition of approval for a state or federal permit, license, lease or other authorization for renewable energy facility development.
+The operation plan should explain the procedures and mechanisms that will be employed by the operator so that the facility will comply with regulatory standards and other conditions of permit or license approval related to water and air quality, adverse environmental effects, maintenance and safety, operational failure and incident reporting.
+The operation plan shall be designed to prevent or mitigate harm or damage to the marine and coastal environment and at a minimum shall include the following information.